Best Trade Schools (2025): Programs, Costs & Careers

 3. Champlain Valley BOCES

-CV-TEC at Champlain Valley BOCES offers practical, licensure-driven training across trades, healthcare, and transportation for immediate employability.
-With 250+ employer partners and robust placement tracking, programs connect classroom learning to in-demand credentials.
+CV TEC at Champlain Valley BOCES offers practical, licensure driven training across trades, healthcare, and transportation for immediate employability.
+With over 250 employer partners and robust placement tracking, programs connect classroom learning to in demand credentials.

 Programs & Career Support: Automotive/Diesel, Electrical, Welding, Healthcare (LPN/CNA), CDL; job placement assistance, financial aid advising, and industry certification/licensure prep.